 Legislation Brief description AEO handling Basis b.
-Various types lighting Sets standards for various lighting types in 2012 Require new purchases of various lighting types to meet the standards Federal Register Notice of Final Rulemaking C. Energy Policy Act of 20 005 (EPACT05) Public Law 109-58 a.
-Torchier standarc • Sets standard for torchiere lamps in 2006 Require new purchases of torchiere bulbs to meet the standard Federal Register Notice of Final Rulemaking b.
-Compac lamp sta t fluorescent ndard Sets standard for fluorescent lamps in 2006 Require new purchases of compact fluorescent bulbs to meet the standard Federal Register Notice of Final Rulemaking c.
-Ceiling fa standard Sets standard for ceiling fans and ceiling fan light kits in 2007 Reduce lighting electricity consumption by appropriate amount Number of ceiling fan shipments and estimated kWh savings per unit determine overall savings d.
-Dehumio standaro Sets standard for dehumidifiers in 2012 Reduce dehumidifier electricity consumption by appropriate amount Number of dehumidifier shipments and estimated kWh savings per unit determine overall savings e.
-Energy-e equipme efficient ent tax credit Provides tax credits to purchasers of certain energy-efficient equipment in 2006 and 2007 Reduce cost of applicable equipment by specified amount Federal Register Notice of Final Rulemaking f.
-New hon ne tax credit Provides \$1,000 or \$2,000 tax credit to builders if they construct homes that are 30% or 50%, respectively, more efficient than code in 2006 and 2007 Reduce shell package cost for these homes by specified amount Cost reductions to consumers are assumed to be 100% of the builder's tax credit g.
-Energy-e applianc efficient e tax credit Provides tax credits to producers of energy-efficient refrigerators, dishwashers, and clothes washers for each unit they produce that meets certain efficiency specifications Assume that the cost savings are passed on to the consumer, reducing the price of the appliance by the specified amount Cost reductions to consumers are assumed to be 100% of the producer's tax credit D. Energy Independ ence and Secu rity Act of 2007 (EISA 07) Public Law 110-140 a.
-General incandes standarc scent lamp Require less wattage for bulbs in 2012-2014 and 2020 Reduce wattage for new bulbs by 28% in 2013 and 67% in 2020 Federal Register Notice of Final Rulemaking b.
-External supply st • Sets standards for external power supplies in 2008 Reduce external power supply electricity consumption by appropriate amount Number of shipments and estimated kWh savings per unit determine overall savings c.
-Manufac housing Require manufactured homes to meet latest IECC in 2011 Require that all manufactured homes shipped after 2011 meet the IECC 2006 Federal Register Notice of Final Rulemaking
+Various lighting types Sets standards for various lighting types in 2012 Require new purchases of various lighting types to meet the standards Federal Register Notice of Final Rulemaking C Energy Policy Act of 2005 (EPA СТ05) Public Law 109-58 a.
+Torchiere lamp standard Sets standard for torchiere lamps in 2006 Require new purchases of torchiere bulbs to meet the standard Federal Register Notice of Final Rulemaking b.
+Compact fluores lamp standard cent Sets standard for fluorescent lamps in 2006 Require new purchases of compact fluorescent bulbs to meet the standard Federal Register Notice of Final Rulemaking c.
+Ceiling fan light l standard kit Sets standard for ceiling fans and ceiling fan light kits in 2019 Reduce lighting electricity consumption by appropriate amount Number of ceiling fan shipments and estimated kWh savings per unit determine overall savings d.
+Dehumidifier standard Sets standard for dehumidifiers in 2019 Reduce dehumidifier electricity consumption by appropriate amount Number of dehumidifier shipments and estimated kWh savings per unit determine overall savings e.
+Energy-efficient equipment tax c Provides tax credits to redit purchasers of certain energy-efficient equipment in 2006 and 2007 Reduce cost of applicable equipment by specified amount Federal Register Notice of Final Rulemaking f.
+New home tax cr edit Provides \$1,000 or \$2,000 tax credit to builders if they construct homes that are 30% or 50%, respectively, more efficient than code in 2006 and 2007 Reduce shell package cost for these homes by specified amount Cost reductions to consumers are assumed to be 100% of the builder's tax credit g.
+Energy-efficient appliance tax cre Provides tax credits to edit producers of energy- efficient refrigerators, dishwashers, and clothes washers for each unit they produce that meets certain efficiency specifications Assume that the cost savings are passed on to the consumer, reducing the price of the appliance by the specified amount Cost reductions to consumers are assumed to be 100% of the producer's tax credit D. Energy Independence an d Security Act of 2007 (EISA 07) Public Law 110-140 a.
+General service incandescent la standard Require less wattage for mp bulbs in 2012-2014 and 2020 Reduce wattage for new bulbs by 28% in 2013 and 67% in 2020; incandescent lamps not expected to meet 2020 standard Federal Register Notice of Final Rulemaking b.
+External power supply standard Sets standards for external power supplies in 2016 Reduce external power supply electricity consumption by appropriate amount Number of shipments and estimated kWh savings per unit determine overall savings c.
+Manufactured housing code Require manufactured homes to meet latest IECC in 2011 Require that all manufactured homes shipped after 2011 meet the IECC 2006 Federal Register Notice of Final Rulemaking d.
+Miscellaneous refrigeration products Sets minimum efficiency standards for wine coolers in 2019 Reduce other electricity consumption by appropriate amount Federal Register Notice of Final Rulemaking